devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon Elastic Compute Cloud (Amazon EC2)

+- Regional service where each instance is in a single AZ, AMIs are regional.
+Cluster placement groups are single-AZ.
 - Setting up a diversified allocation strategy for your Spot Fleet is a best practice to increase the chances that a spot request can be fulfilled by EC2 capacity in the event of an outage in one of the Availability Zones.
 You can include each AZ available to you in the launch specification.
 And instead of using the same subnet each time, use three unique subnets (each mapping to a different AZ).
 - Elastic Fabric Adapter (EFA) is a network interface for Amazon EC2 instances that enables customers to run applications requiring high levels of inter-node communications at scale on AWS.
 - You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.